-- While a hedged position does not require margin, its P&L is calculated based on the BID price for long trades, whereas short trades' P&L are calculated with reference to the ASK price, which means that a hedged position with a significant volume is at risk of triggering a margin stop in case of a sudden spread increase.
+- While a hedged position does not require margin, its P&L is calculated based on the BID price for long trades, whereas a short trades' P&L is calculated with reference to the ASK price, which means that a hedged position with a significant volume is at risk of triggering a margin stop in case of a sudden spread increase.

 Check out the following video if you want to learn more